-The Disney theme parks are a dream destination for children (and grown-ups!) all over the world, with thrilling rides, amazing live shows and a chance to meet your favourite characters in the flesh.
+Disney theme parks are a dream destination for children (and grown-ups!) all over the world, with thrilling rides, amazing live shows and a chance to meet your favourite Disney characters in the flesh.

 It’s no secret that taking the family to a Disney theme park isn’t cheap, but how has this changed over the years?

-We’ve compared the price of a one-day theme park ticket at five of the company’s six worldwide resorts (Shanghai Disney only opened three years ago), to find out how much the cost has gone up over the last sixty years.
+We’ve compared the price of a one-day theme park ticket at five of the company’s six worldwide resorts (Shanghai Disney only opened six years ago) to find out how much the cost has gone up over the last 60 years.

 Disneyland Resort, California (opened 1955)